Support is growing to invoke a rarely used Constitutional provision to try to force Trump from power.

 There’s a brand new push on to force Donald Trump from office – and it’s not by way of impeachment.
 Instead, a growing number of Trump critics are hoping to invoke Section 4 of the 25th amendment to the Constitution which allows a majority of the cabinet and the vice-president to declare a president mentally or emotionally “unfit” to serve.

-Like full impeachment, it’s never happened, of course.
-And when the 25th amendment passed a half century ago, its framers were largely thinking about what to in the event of the president’s death or his incapacitation by way of physical illness.
-That’s what transpired in 1963 when John F. Kennedy was assassinated in Dallas and his VP Lyndon Johnson was sworn in as president aboard Air Force One.
+Like full impeachment, it’s never actually happened, of course.
+When the 25th amendment passed a half century ago — in the aftermath of the assassination of JFK — its framers were largely thinking about what to in the event of the president’s death — or his incapacitation by way of physical illness.

 But that’s just the beginning.
 For one thing, under the amendment, the president has four days to declare his continued “fitness” to serve, nullifying the initial finding of his cabinet and VP.
 At that point, the same majority constituency can reiterate its original finding, and the matter is then put to a vote.